How long have you been writing?

 Any writing tips you can give me?

 First...you should read.
 Read all the time.
 I'm not big on "how to" books about writing.
-But I'm a fan of Joseph Campbell's ideas about mythology, which helped George Lucas give shape to Star Wars.
+But I'm a fan of Joseph Campbell's ideas about mythology, which helped George Lucas give shape to the Star Wars universe.
 Try The Hero With A Thousand Faces.
 Or check out Christopher Vogler's updated take in his book, The Writer's Journey.
-Some technical advice: Learn the difference between showing and telling.
-Use active over passive voice (Avoid: was, were, are, is, am).
-Skip the -ly adverbs.
-Let strong, specific verbs do the work for you.
-Don't get fancy with dialogue tags.
-Simple words are more powerful than anything in your SAT vocab.
-When I flip through my old stories from high school, I cringe!
-My sentences were cluttered with unnecessary stuff...modifiers and adjectives.
-After working as a journalist, I learned to tone it down...most of the time.
 Taking classes in scriptwriting was also helpful.

 Is Miami anything like it seems in TV or the movies?